composer/composer/doc/00-intro.md

 flags are also required, but when using the installer you will be warned about any incompatibilities.

-To install packages from sources instead of simple zip archives, you will need git, svn, fossil or hg depending on how the package is version-controlled.
+To install packages from sources instead of plain zip archives, you will need git, svn, fossil or hg depending on how the package is version-controlled.

 Composer is multi-platform and we strive to make it run equally well on Windows,